P-p-H-d/mlib/README.md

 ##### void name\_push\_back(name\_t array, const type value)

 Push a new element into the back of the array 'array' with the value 'value' contained within.
+This method is created if the INIT_SET operator is provided.

 ##### type *name\_push\_new(name\_t array)